gregvandyne/team1/SQL_TESTING.md

 **Description:**

-After creating an account with a username, email, and password.
-Database in
+After creating an account with a username, email, and password, the user data is successfully stored in the database.

 **Preconditions:**